gkaf89/NCC-Trainings/docs/cuda/exercise-3.md

 ???
 Question "Questions"

     - Right now, we are using the 1D array to represent the matrix.
 However, you can also do it with the 2D matrix.
-    Can you try with 2D array matrix multiplication with 2D thread block?
+    Can you try 2D array matrix multiplication with a 2D thread block?
     - Can you get the correct solution if you remove the **`if ((row < width) && (col < width))`** condition from the **`__global__ void matrix_mul(float* d_a, float* d_b, float* d_c, int width)`** function?
-    - Please try with different thread blocks and different matrix sizes.
+    - Please try using different thread blocks and different matrix sizes.
     ```
     // Thread organization
     int blockSize = 32;